jzillmann/pdf-to-markdown/examples/Grammar-Matters.md

 item needs to be rewritten with an article too.

 ```
- The new student is intelligent, can be depended on, and punctual. ( Not parallel
+ The new student is intelligent, can be depended on, and punctual.
+(Not parallel
 construction.
 Two of the items on the list are adjectives, but one item on the list
 is a phrase.)
- The new student is intelligent, dependable, and punctual. ( Parallel
+ The new student is intelligent, dependable, and punctual.
+(Parallel
 construction.
 All items on the list are adjectives.)
 ```
 ```
- He asked for a hat, a Lego set, and for a gift card. ( Not parallel construction.
+ He asked for a hat, a Lego set, and for a gift card.
+(Not parallel construction.
 Two of the items in the series begin with a preposition.
 This needs to be
 rewritten.
 It can be rewritten so all of the items have the preposition, or only the
 first item is preceded by a preposition.)
- He asked for a hat, a Lego set, and a gift card. ( Parallel construction .)
+ He asked for a hat, a Lego set, and a gift card.
+(Parallel construction.)
- He asked for a hat, for a Lego set, and for a gift card. ( Parallel construction , but
+ He asked for a hat, for a Lego set, and for a gift card.
+(Parallel construction, but
 a bit wordy.)
 ```
 NOTE: Newspapers follow AP Style.
 AP Style omits the final comma in a series